 A dossier file about the station can be created and accessed by pressing the DOSSIER button.
 All this data, plus the frequency list file and dossier file can be edited.
 Records for new stations can also be created and edited.
 This facility is mainly for broadcasting stations but can include any type of station that adheres to a specific frequency or set of frequencies.

 This tab displays input messages from the receiver.
 In this demonstration version, only the signal strength at the last requested frequency is implemented.
-Other message types can be added.
+Other types of message can be added.
 Messages are received via 'stdin' when the STDIN button is bright.
 An auxhiliary program must be written to interpret the messages as delivered by the particular receiver in use.
-That program must be placed in a terminal line command that pipes its 'stdout' to the 'stdin' of this program.
+The program must be placed in a terminal command line that pipes its 'stdout' to the 'stdin' of this program.
 This facility is only simulated here, so the 'STDIN' button is inactive.

 This tab displays the output commands that are sent to the active receiver.
 The most common command is "GetFrq".
 This supplies a frequency [given in kilohertz] to which the receiver is required to tune.
 The only other output commands implemented are "Audio ON" and "Audio OFF".
 Other commands can be added.
 When the STDOUT button is 'on', these commands are sent to 'stdout'.
 To drive a receiver, 'stdout' from this program must be piped through another program to convert them into the format understood by the specific receiver being used.